rwaffle/Big-Data-HW1/README.md

 # Big-Data-HW1

-Will ask you for your name and years of Python coding experience, and will print it back to you.
+This robust and complicated code will ask you for your name and years of Python coding experience, and will print it back to you.
 Amazing!

 ## Installation and Use

-- Download File
+- Download the .py file
-- Use in preferred Python IDE
+- Use the file in your preferred Python IDE
 - Enter your name and number of years of Python experience, when prompted
-- Enjoy
+- Enjoy!

 ## Python Code